Core API¶

 List of

-Moveobjects representing all legal moves.- Example:
+Moveobjects representing all legal moves.

 >>> board = Board() >>> moves = board.legal_moves >>> print(len(moves)) # 9 moves in starting position 9